simeononsecurity/simeononsecurity.ch/content/articles/microsoft-security-certification-path/index.en.md

 #### Key Topics:

-The **Microsoft Certified: Windows Server Hybrid Administrator Associate** certification delves into crucial areas, including:
+The **Microsoft Certified: Windows Server Hybrid Administrator Associate** certification digs into crucial areas, including:

 - **Windows Server management**: Learn how to manage and maintain Windows Server environments both on-premises and in the cloud.